bananahell/LacunaTrial/README.md

 ## The result

 Each of these jobs return information in the form of a json object containing whether if the job was answered succesfully or not.
 All of my trials were succesfull.
 Now is for hoping that I actually get the job.
 I'm starving.

-PS: I didn't get it and ended up starving =)
+I have corrected some warnings from HttpServices.cs and added a functionality in main that makes multiple requisitions.
+Maybe I'll stop starving now?